 - and if unwell, avoid contact with others (touching, kissing, hugging, and other intimate contact)

-It is important to remember that most people displaying symptoms such as fever, cough, sore throat or tiredness are likely suffering with a cold or other respiratory illness—not COVID-19.
+It is important to remember that most people displaying symptoms such as fever, cough, sore throat or tiredness are likely suffering from a cold or other respiratory illness—not COVID-19.

 For the latest advice, information and resources, go to www.health.gov.au or call the National Coronavirus Health Information Line on 1800 020 080.
 It operates 24 hours a day, seven days a week.
 If you require translating or interpreting services, call 131 450.

 If you have concerns about your health, please speak to a doctor by calling your GP ahead of a visit to seek advice.
-If you have any questions, or would like further information about Rosha Aged Care's response to the COVID-19 situation and the measures we are undertaking, please call the facility where your loved one or friend is residing
+If you have any questions, or would like further information about Ashman Grove and Semaphore Residential Aged Care's response to the COVID-19 situation and the measures we are undertaking, please call the facility where your loved one or friend is residing